nickarino/utilities/StockTrading/stock_trading_notes.md

 # Why?

 - Have more than one stream of income.
 Get ready for retirement in 2027.
 Not about the pursuit of money but about having options.
 - I want to optimize my time through quant trading and also make money.
 Time, Health, and doing what God wants.

 # Manage Expectations

 - It is probably going [to take 3 years](https://youtu.be/cbm-X8RfK5Y?t=303) to make money doing it full time.
 People who come into trading just to make money fast and impatiently usually don't make it.

 - Every trader needs to find their way of trading.
 Plan your trade and work your plan.
 Be wrong fast and on a small bet.

 # Important Definitions

+- One way to think about this in the sea of supply and demand is the degrees of freedom one has in each dimension.
+You start with multiple stock markets and pick a stock market that sells stocks--which are a portion of the company.
+Stock/shares can be preferred (internal with time constraints) or public.
+Total shares * price per share is tthe Market Cap or value of the business.
+If the stock is traded then it has price-movement, the volume that is traded, volatility of the price, and a bid-ask spread.
+If those are healthy then you get an efficient market where traders can trade and make strategies about those dimensions using just that stocks, multiple stocks, or stocks across multiple stock markets.

 - **Stock Market** The stock market isn't like a store where everyone pays the same set price.
 It's actually a giant live auction unfolding at warp speed.
 So the current stock quote a second ago may not be the same as now.
 The quote isn't the stock's current price it's just the last price at which it was traded.
 Use the bid and ask prices for a better idea of a stock's going rate.
 Knowing that you have buyers (non-owners) and sellers (owners) of the stock.
 Fundamentally, everyone wants to make money when they enter a transaction.
 So the ask>= market price>=bid.
 The closer they are together the more efficient the market.

   - **float** - number of shares available for trading on the open market.
 Low float stocks can be subject to higher volatility due to their limited supply.
 When there's a high demand for a stock with a low float, the price can move up rapidly because there are not enough shares available to meet the demand.
 Link to [find low float with finviz](https://thinkscript101.com/low-float-stock-scanner-thinkorswim/)
+    - Percentage = Classification
+    - Below 10%  = Very Low Float
+    - 10% - 20%  = Low Float
+    - 20% - 50%  = Moderate Float
+    - Above 50%  = High Float

   - **bid price** (if they could buy it) is the maximum amount that buyers in the market are willing to pay.